rain169170/submit-project-cia/team_submission.md

 A slide deck was created, and is available in `asa.pdf`.

-A video was created, and is available in `video.mp4`.
+A video was created, and is available in `video.mov`.